Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Group Size, Guide Quality, and What You Actually Experience

-Use that framework to categorise each port as either ‘book through ship’, ‘book independently via Viator or GetYourGuide’, or ‘explore independently with no booking’.
-Most 7–14 night cruises will include a mix of all three.
+Use that plan to categorise each port as either ‘book through ship’, ‘book independently via Viator or GetYourGuide’, or ‘explore independently with no booking’.
+Most 7 – 14 night cruises will include a mix of all three.
 Expensive ship excursions at complex ports are worth every penny; the same money spent at a walkable port town is largely wasted.

-6. Step 6 : Make the call.
+6. Step 6: Make the call.
 If independent is significantly cheaper, the timing is safe, and reviews are strong: book independently.
-If logistics are complex or timing is tight: book through the ship.
+If the journey is complex or timing is tight: book through the ship.

 Specific Ports: Book Through the Ship vs Go Independent

-To make the framework concrete, here are real examples of ports where one approach clearly wins.
+To make that plan concrete, here are real examples of ports where one approach usually wins.
 These are based on the most common excursion types, not edge cases.

 The independent wins are numerous across Mediterranean itineraries.
-Dubrovnik: walk the walls yourself for £35 : the ship charges £75 for a group tour to do exactly the same thing.
+Dubrovnik’s walls cost £35 to walk yourself; the ship charges £75 for a group tour of exactly the same route.
 Kotor: the old town is literally across the road from the dock.
 Split: ten-minute walk to Diocletian’s Palace.
 Lisbon: Metro from the cruise terminal to the city centre costs under £2 each way.
 For all of these, paying for a ship excursion is paying for a bus to take you somewhere your legs would do fine.

-• Book through ship : Aqaba (Jordan): Petra transfer logistics and timing are genuinely complex
+• Book through ship: Aqaba (Jordan): Petra transfer timing and coordination are complex

 Frequently Asked Questions

 It depends entirely on the port.
-At destinations with complex logistics, remote sites, or genuine security concerns, ship excursions offer real value and meaningful risk protection.
-At easy, walkable ports or well-connected cities, you're typically paying 30–50% more than necessary for a less flexible and less personal experience.
+At destinations with complex transport details, remote sites, or genuine security concerns, ship excursions offer real value and meaningful risk protection.
+At easy, walkable ports or well-connected cities, you’re typically paying 30 – 50% more than necessary for a less flexible and less personal experience.
 Evaluate each port individually rather than applying a blanket rule.

-In most mainstream cruise destinations : the Mediterranean, Caribbean, Northern Europe : independent tours from reputable operators on Viator or GetYourGuide are entirely safe and well organised.
-In destinations with higher security concerns, more complex logistics, or limited tourist infrastructure, the ship's vetting and support network adds genuine value.
+In most mainstream cruise destinations: the Mediterranean, Caribbean, Northern Europe: independent tours from reputable operators on Viator or GetYourGuide are entirely safe and well organised.
+In destinations with higher security concerns, more complex transport details, or limited tourist infrastructure, the ship’s vetting and support network adds genuine value.
 Research your specific destination rather than applying a general rule.

 Choose tours that return to the port at least 90 minutes before your all-aboard time, not 30.
 Book operators with strong reviews who specifically mention experience with cruise passengers.
-Have the ship's agent contact number saved on your phone.
-Know the port address in the local language in case you need to direct a taxi back urgently.
+Have the ship’s agent contact number saved on your phone.
+Know the port address in the local language in case you’ll want to direct a taxi back urgently.

 The Smart Approach: Mix and Match